Andy Slavitt’s Healthcare Reddit AMA Ultimately Reveals Weaknesses In The System

 The questions people have asked Slavitt and his co-founders have revealed the main issues with America’s healthcare system.
 Based on the questions, most people can’t seem to find the right health insurance for them and are left uninsured.
 Another big issue with the system seems to be the differences in coverage depending on the state a person resides.
 Then there is the issue of rising premiums and deductibles.

 Many of the questions asked to Slavitt and his team revealed that most people do not qualify for financial assistance in the ACA system, but, likewise, cannot afford other healthcare insurance.
-Most people were trying to get coverage seemed to fall into this dilemma.
+Most people who were trying to get coverage seemed to fall into this dilemma.

 ????
 ACA enrollment is now falling far short of last year—solely because Trump cut the enrollment period in half.
 We've got to make up for it by spreading the word: visit https://t.co/gJEZAxeB9c by 12/15.https://t.co/zTRKPdas6f pic.twitter.com/Gv1UdbdpIf